Grading Syllabus | Taekwondo4Fitness | Martial Arts

 • A breaking test; the candidate is free to choose (note age)

-• Theory (Korean and German names of the techniques and exercises shown, competition rules (full contact and forms) and technical principles)
+• Theory (Korean and English/German names of the techniques and exercises shown, competition rules (full contact and forms) and technical principles)

 3rd Kup (blue-red belt)